 In today's world, there are lots of variations on the Telecaster theme, and there might be even more by business entities that are not Fender than there are by the parent company.
 In any event, there is absolutely the Telecaster you want and need out there, and I'm here to attempt to help you decide upon it.

 This page concerns the Fender Artist Series Telecaster guitars made for two of the most prolific and popular of today's Telecaster masters.
 It doesn't matter if you like either of these musicians, what matters here are their signature guitars, and the beauty of all these signature guitars being made and sold is that there are so many variations in technical specifications.
 Let's have a look!

 Country Music Super-Picker, Brad Paisley

 Not just a super guitar picker, Brad is a singer and a songwriter as well.
-He's produced ten studio albums and an additional Christmas compilation, all of those have gone at least gold.
-Thirty-two top ten country music singles so far are to his credit, and at one point he had ten consecutive singles reach the top ten.
+He's produced 12 studio albums and an additional Christmas compilation, all of those have gone at least gold.
+He has 40 top 10 country music singles to his credit, and at one point, he had 10 consecutive singles reach the top 10.
 He's sold over eleven million albums and won three Grammy's.
 Brad is still a pretty young guy for country music too.

 Prolific Guitarist, Richie Kotzen

 The great Richie Kotzen is a prolific musician who has a very productive career as a solo musician, but he's also been a band member of noteworthy bands and has engaged in projects with many notable musicians.
 I was just a kiddo when the band Poison was a big deal, and boy did I ever love me some glam metal then.
 Richie was a part of it all, and he's gone on since then to become a much more serious and mature man of music.

 It's no surprise Kotzen has made a career of performing music, he started learning piano at just five years of age.
 There are rare instances when a great musician started even a decade later than that, but for the most part, the truly gifted and longest lasting musicians all start early on in life.